 Ownership

-0.5 %
+Members of the Board of Directors 0.5 %

-15.2 %
+CEO 15.2 %

-0.4 %
+Other Management Team 0.4 %

 MANAGEMENT'S SALARIES AND FEES

 The Board of Directors decides on the remuneration and its criteria for the CEO and members of the Management Team.
 The salary of the CEO and members of Management Team consists of a monthly salary, bonus and share-based incentive arrangement.
 The Board of Directors decides the terms of bonuses annually.
 The CEO's and Management Team's bonuses are paid on the basis of personal goals set for the financial year and certain profitability targets.
 In 2019, the bonus percent of total wages may not exceed 40 percent for CEO and 40 percent for other Management Team members.